-Heinrich Mueller “False Vacuum” 2LP (Black Vinyl !)
+Heinrich Mueller “False Vacuum” 2LP (Out of Stock)

 This is the first time any of Heinrich Mueller’s highly sought after remodels/reworks have been compiled together.
 Many have been previously available only on limited releases and have patiently been awaiting discovery by a wider audience.
 For those who don’t know, since the mid ’90s Heinrich Mueller (Drexciya/Dopplereffekt) has been quietly amassing an impressive catalogue of these unique productions (currently about 40+) which completely transforms the other artist’s track to his own exacting specifications.
 To the effect that there might be very little or nothing at all left of the original production.